lbussy/keg-cop/docs/api/index.md

 - `venue` - The taplist.io venue name.
 - `secret` - The taplist.io API secret key.
-- `lastsent` - Time (epoch) the report was last sent.
+- `lastsent` - Time (epoch) the controller sent the last report.
 Used for rate limiting.
 - `update` - Whether there is a Taplist.io update pending.

 ###### urltarget

 - `targeturl` - The full URL target for the generic URL target.
-- `targetfreq` - The frequency at which data will be pushed.
+- `targetfreq` - The frequency at which the controller will push data.

 #### Taps